A Large-Scale Probing Analysis of Speaker-Specific Attributes in Self-Supervised Speech Representations: Introduction

 \section{Introduction}

-Speech representation learning has rapidly advanced in recent years~\cite{ssl, yang2024taslp, wang2024taslp}, driven by the success of large-scale Transformer-based speech self-supervised learning (SSL) models such as Wav2vec 2.0~\cite{wav2vec2}, HuBERT~\cite{hubert}, UniSpeech-SAT~\cite{unispeech-sat}, and WavLM~\cite{wavlm}.
-These models have transformed SRL by learning rich, hierarchical representations from massive amounts of unlabelled audio, achieving state-of-the-art performance on a wide range of generalised downstream tasks.
-Typical speech SSL models usually include a convolutional neural network (CNN) encoder and a series of Transformer layers, as illustrated in Figure~\ref{fig:ssl}~\cite{wav2vec2, hubert, unispeech-sat, wavlm}.
-It is generally accepted that the lower layers of these models capture acoustic details, while the upper layers abstract linguistic content~\cite{ssl, yang2024taslp}.
-However, this high-level view does not fully capture the complexity of the information encoded, particularly the varied nature of a speaker's voice.
+Speech representation learning has rapidly advanced in recent years~\cite{ssl, yang2024taslp, wang2024taslp}, driven by the success of large-scale Transformer-based \cite{attention} speech self-supervised learning (SSL) models such as Wav2vec 2.0~\cite{wav2vec2}, HuBERT~\cite{hubert}, UniSpeech-SAT~\cite{unispeech-sat}, and WavLM~\cite{wavlm}.
+These models have transformed speech representation learning by extracting rich and hierarchical representations from massive amounts of unlabelled audio, achieving state-of-the-art performance on a wide range of generalised downstream tasks.
+Typical speech SSL models generally comprise a convolutional neural network (CNN) encoder and a series of Transformer layers, as illustrated in Figure~\ref{fig:ssl}~\cite{wav2vec2, hubert, unispeech-sat, wavlm}.
+Nevertheless, like other models based on deep neural networks (DNN), these speech SSL models essentially operate as complex black boxes.
+Understanding their internal mechanics is significant for their effective utilisation.
+It is accepted that the lower layers of these models capture acoustic details, while the upper layers abstract linguistic content~\cite{ssl, yang2024taslp}.
+However, this high-level view does not fully capture the complexity of the information encoded, particularly regarding the varied nature of a speaker's voice.

 Human communication is not a direct mapping from sound to words.
-It is instead a complex informational signal that can be decomposed into distinct streams.
-Prior work in phonetics~\cite{semiotic} and modern text-to-speech synthesis (TTS)~\cite{SpeechTripleNet,gengembre24_interspeech} distinguishes between the timbre, the linguistic content, and the prosody.
+Rather, it is a complex informational signal that can be decomposed into distinct streams.
+Prior work in phonetics~\cite{semiotic} and modern text-to-speech synthesis (TTS)~\cite{SpeechTripleNet,gengembre24_interspeech} distinguishes between the timbre, linguistic content, and prosody.
 Understanding how speech SSL models manage these distinct attributes is crucial for improving interpretability and developing more reliable downstream applications.